jayantbsai/llm_tool/README.md

 # LLM Tool
-Tool to extract and convert the Python docstring from a function into a tool that can be invoked by a LLM.
+Tool to extract and convert the Python docstring into a tool that can be invoked by a LLM.

-## General Notes
+### General Notes
 * The goal of the code is to be bare-metal and minimize the use of libraries.
 * This tool is based on [Llama 3.1 JSON tool calling](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1/#json-based-tool-calling) documentation
 * This code is a POC